DSC_6667.JPG

 After having children, I began both exhibiting my work in galleries and teaching art to kids and teenagers out of my home studio.
 I loved sharing my knowledge of art while watching their confidence and friendships grow along with their skills.
 I approached them the way Corinne taught me.
 To see these kids having fun, connecting, and creatively expressing themselves was just as fun for me.
 I taught for years until we moved and no longer had the studio.
 It was at this time I decided to funnel that energy into curating different events and art shows at the local gallery that represented me.
 To me, art creates connection; sometimes in ways we would not expect.
 We meet people and have unique experiences that enhance our lives, add depth and meaning as well as having a whole lot of fun.

 Over the years my work has varied and developed although painting has always remained my main focus.
 I try to approach all of my subject matter with a sense of curiosity and exploration.
-I work in oil, acrylic, gouache, ink and collage.
-Currently I have been collaging paper that I have stained and adding them into paintings.
-My interest in color and color relationships is a major focus and through-line, regardless of my subject matter.
+I work in oil, acrylic, gouache, charcoal and collage.
+My interest in color and color relationships is a major focus and through-line, regardless of the medium I am working in or subject matter.
 My favorite part of making art is getting lost and found.
 It’s the discovery of how one color plays off another.
 It’s playing with the materials and going from having nothing to creating something.
 It has been the most fulfilling way of spending my days.

 In addition to spending my time creating, you can still find me in a yoga class or outside; staring at the trees, listening to the birds and hanging out with my family.